Shahid-1808/Procurement_Supplier_Performance_Analytics_Dashboard/README.md

 **Personal Portfolio Project**

-**Note:** All data used in this project is synthetic and created solely for learning and portfolio purposes.
+**Note:** The dataset used in this project is synthetic and was created to simulate a manufacturing procurement environment for learning and portfolio purposes.
 Project Structure

 📂 screenshots/